intentfulmotion/amp.js/Readme.md

 # amp.js

-Interaction library for Amp smart lighting controller.
+Interaction library for the Amp smart lighting controller.
 Uses RxJS observables to communicate changes from the Amp.

 ## Usage